Visiting Teaching Fellows

 The visiting teaching fellow will have the opportunity to expand upon and refresh their physics knowledge as well as create useful resources for teachers and schools.

-More information about how to apply for the 2018 position can be found on the Jobs@UNSW site here, from 24th June 2017.
-Applications will close on 6 August 2017.
+More information about how to apply for the 2019 position can be found on the Jobs@UNSW site here.
+Applications will close on 22 July 2018.

 Our teaching fellows: